NLnetLabs/unbound-manual/source/developer/libunbound-tutorial/examine-results.rst

 The example prints all the data elements and their length.

 Here are some other results that you can get.
-The first is an alias, with several addresses, and the second is a nonexistant name:
+The first is an alias, with several addresses, and the second is a nonexistent name:

 .. code-block:: text